hcdenbakker/colorid/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    batch_search    does a bigsi search on a bunch of fastq.gz files build           builds a bigsi
+    batch_search    does a bigsi search on a bunch of fastq.gz/fasta files build           builds a bigsi
     help            Prints this message or the help of the given subcommand(s) info            dumps index parameters and accessions